postsharp/Metalama.Documentation/content/conceptual/aspects/advising/initializers.md

 ### Initialization of programmatic advice

-If you use the programmatic advice <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceProperty*>, <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceField*> or <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceEvent*>, you can set the <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldOrPropertyBuilder.InitializerExpression> in the lambda passed to the `build*` parameter of these advice methods.
+If you use the programmatic advice <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceProperty*>, <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceField*>, or <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceEvent*>, you can set the <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldOrPropertyBuilder.InitializerExpression> in the lambda passed to the `build*` parameter of these advice methods.

 #### Example: initializing a programmatically introduced field

-In the following example, the aspect introduces a field using the <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceField*> programmatic advice and sets its initializer expression to an array that contains the name of all methods in the target type.
+In the following example, the aspect introduces a field using the <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceField*> programmatic advice and sets its initializer expression to an array that contains the names of all methods in the target type.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/ProgrammaticInitializer.cs name="Programmatic Initializer"]